AnterCreeper/AnterCreeper/README.md

  ⢿⡄⠘⠷⠚⠋
  ⠈⠳⣄
 - 👋 Hi, I’m @AnterCreeper, students of Peking University
-- 👀 MEEer, writing RTLs, doing homeworks.🤪
+- 👀 Engineer, Full stack developer(Software, Firmware, Architecture, Hardware Implemetation, PCB Assembly, ASIC)🤪
 - 🌱 I’m currently working on a OpenSource FPGA hardware, aiming to provide the easiest platform to get in touch with hardware designing🤗.
-And later i will doing(and invite others too!!!) some lab's projects on it too.
 - 💞️ welcome to collaborate on it!🥺
 - 📫 feel free to send email to me [wangzhihao9@hotmail.com](mailto:wangzhihao9@hotmail.com)